The National Institute for Biological Standards and Control (NIBSC)

 [1] The list of states with a Mutual Recognition Agreement in relation to independent batch release testing of biological medicines is:

-[2] From 1 January 2021, for a fixed period NIBSC will review OCABR certificates issued by EU/EEA OCABR laboratories when deciding whether to rely on a paper assessment or to carry out laboratory testing of batches.
+[2] NIBSC will review OCABR certificates issued by EU/EEA OCABR laboratories when deciding whether to rely on a paper assessment or to carry out laboratory testing of batches.
+NIBSC applies a risk-based approach to assign products that are not covered by Mutual Recognition Agreements [1] into evaluation groups:

 The list of EEA states is: